Tanzanite2K/Online_Chat_Application-/README.md

 # Online_Chat_Application
-Certainly!
-Here's a **slightly more detailed and professional project introduction** suitable for reports, presentations, or LinkedIn/portfolio writeups:

----

-### 🔹 **Project Introduction – HelloBuddy: Real-Time Chat Web Application**

 **HelloBuddy** is a full-stack real-time chat application designed to provide users with a smooth, secure, and interactive messaging experience.
 Developed as part of the B.Tech AI course at **SRM University–AP**, the project demonstrates the integration of multiple modern web technologies to build a production-ready communication platform.

 The core purpose of HelloBuddy is to enable users to connect, chat, and stay updated with their buddies in real time.
 The application allows users to **register or log in securely using email credentials**, update their **profile picture and display name**, and engage in **live conversations with online/offline indicators**, all supported by **Socket.IO** for real-time communication.
 Additionally, HelloBuddy supports **theme customization**, allowing users to personalize their interface for a more engaging experience.